|

 Aug 18, 1920, Alice Paul, National Chairman of the Woman's Party, unfurled

-the ratification banner from Suffrage headquarters" From the
+the ratification banner from Suffrage headquarters" From the Library of

 The organized struggle,